 : an act or instance of appraising; especially : a valuation of property by the estimate of an authorized person

 In the case of homes, a licensed appraiser is called on by the lender to value the home.
 This appraisal is then used by the bank to justify the cost of the home and back up their findings that determine whether or not they will make the loan to the buyer.
+Banks use it to ensure that their risk in making the loan is mitigated by the appraisal value of the home.

 If you’re buying a home that involves a mortgage, you will need an appraisal.
 The appraisal is the bank’s proof that the home is really worth what you’ve agreed to pay for it.
 The idea is to give them the comfort of knowing that the home is worth that much and they’re not getting scammed or ripped off.

 Recently, appraisals have become a hot button issue, as appraisers are being much tighter with their values – this can be both a good thing and a bad thing, but much of it results from the housing market crash.
-We will get into that as well in the upcoming post(s).

 image courtesy of Images_of_Money